 Changing the order within the graphical window will have NO effect on the SQL Server query.
 This becomes particularly important when you create Left/Right Outer Joins and the graphical interface doesn’t visually match the order of views that are within the SQL Server query itself.

-I hope that you have found these tips useful and if you have any questions, please feel free to contact me @GarthMJ.
+I hope that you have found these five tips useful and if you have any questions, please feel free to contact me @GarthMJ.

 Do you have an idea for a blog post about a ConfigMgr query or reporting topic?
 Let me know.
 Your idea might become the focus of my next blog post!